halt-dos/hd-wiki-public/docs/enterprise/gslb/listener/records/proximity.md

 ## Load Balancing Decision

-Once RTT metrics are populated, client requests are load balanced based on the **least RTT**, ensuring traffic is routed to the site offering the best network performance.
+Once RTT metrics are populated between each site and remote client, client requests are load balanced based on the **least RTT**, ensuring traffic is routed to the site offering the best network performance.
+For the first time, as these measurements are not available, the solution falls back to round-robin.

-The GSLB solution also **periodically shares RTT metrics** across sites to maintain accurate and consistent proximity-based routing decisions.
+The GSLB solution also **periodically measures and share RTT metrics** across sites to maintain accurate and consistent proximity-based routing decisions.

 ---